Why be a tutor?

 Join a team of friendly, student-centered tutoring professionals.
 Office assistants are the face of Learning Support Services, greeting students as they enter the tutoring centers to make our spaces inviting, inclusive, and productive.

-The office assistant positon is only availably to students with a Work Study award.
+The office assistant position is only available to students with a Work Study award.

 To see all available student positions on campus, including the LSS office assistant position, visit the SPSCC student employment page.

 While most of our tutoring staff are current SPSCC students, we have a handful of part-time hourly professional tutors who tutor and provide key leadership in each center.
-If you are interested in joining our team, visit the SPSCC employment page to search for current openings.
+If you are interested in joining our team, visit the SPSCC staff and faculty employment page to search for current openings.